 Please be aware that our No win No fee services does NOT include payment of disbursements which may be incurred in order to establish negligence.

-This site is owned and managed by Hudgell Solicitors who are regulated by the Solicitors Regulation Authority.
+This site is owned and managed by TO BE CONFIRMED who are REGULATIONS TBA.
 We are a firm of compensation lawyers who specialise in claims against professionals who wrongly advise their clients.

 For additional information on suing a professional for negligent advice – the following websites may be useful: